j-w-matlock/flood-damage-estimator/README.md

 ## Polygon Uploads

 You may also provide a polygon layer (zipped Shapefile, GeoJSON, or KML) instead of a flood depth raster.
-Cells of the crop raster inside the polygon are assumed to receive **0.5&nbsp;ft** (6&nbsp;inches) of flooding.
+Polygons are rasterized onto the crop raster grid, and cells inside the polygon are assumed to receive **0.5&nbsp;ft** (6&nbsp;inches) of flooding.
 The original file names of uploaded rasters and polygons become the labels in the output Excel workbook.

 ## Running Tests